Percona-Lab/mongodb_consistent_backup/README.rst

     $ yum install python python-devel python-virtualenv gcc git make libffi-devel openssl-devel

-To build an CentOS/RedHat RPM of the tool *(recommended)*:
+To build an CentOS/RedHat RPM of the tool in Docker *(recommended)*:

 ::

     $ cd /path/to/mongodb_consistent_backup
-    $ sudo yum install -y rpm-build
+    $ yum install -y docker rpm-build
     $ make rpm

 To build and install from source *(to default '/usr/local/bin/mongodb-consistent-backup')*: